 Then we have the actual resort, which is positively charming.
 The lodge-like resort has cozy, warm rooms that come in either Signature or Superior View.
 Signature rooms overlook the courtyard and pool, while Super View rooms overlook the lake and mountains.
 All rooms have rainfall showers tiled with stones, while suites have jetted tubs and fireplaces.
 Then there are the Adirondack-style Waterfront Collection rooms on the lake, with direct lakefront access, as well as the 44 Lake House rooms.

-Amenities include kayaks, canoes, row boats, stand up paddleboards, and paddle boats, as well as four pools, an Avid Concept Spa and Salon, a fitness center, and an all-day casual restaurant known as Dancing Bears.
+Amenities include kayaks, canoes, row boats, stand-up paddleboards, and paddle boats, as well as four pools, an Avid Concept Spa and Salon, and a fitness center.

 High Peaks Resort: 2384 Saranac Ave, Lake Placid, New York